OpenTrack Head & Eye Tracking Using Eyeware Beam Skip to content

 Launch your game and center the head tracking

 Start your game and look at the middle of your screen.
-Press the “Center” global shortcut (e.g. Alt+N) to center the in-game camera to your default position.
-Congratulations!
-Now you are ready to play with head and eye tracking controlling your in-game camera!
-Read further below on how you can customize the settings.
+Press the Center global shortcut (e.g. Alt+N) to center the in-game camera to your default position.

 8